Module refinery.units.misc.autoxor

 else:

-name, key, bin, is_blob = fallback
+name, key, bin = fallback

 return self.labelled(bin, key=key)